This vignette demonstrates how to read and write Seurat

 #> 2 dimensional reductions calculated: pca, umap

-Convert a Seurat Object to an AnnData Object
+Convert a Seurat

 The reverse conversion is also possible, allowing you to convert the